Frequently Asked Questions

 How do I get my son involved?

-At this time, the Rising Sons Initiative is open to select high schools in Desoto ISD, Cedar Hill ISD, the Barack Obama Leadership Academy, and Wilmer-Hutchins High School (Dallas ISD).
+At this time, the Rising Sons Initiative is open to select high schools in Desoto ISD, Cedar Hill ISD, Lancaster ISD, South Oak Cliff HS, and Wilmer-Hutchins High School (Dallas ISD).
 It is recommended that your son speak with his high school guidance counselor prior to completing the online registration form.

 Please refer back to this web page for additional information as it becomes available.